oge-n-sudo/grc-lab/topics/iso-iec-27001-2022-itilv4-implementations-framework/README.md

 2. Implementation audit log (implementation_audit_log.csv)
 A structured evidence trail capturing configuration actions, approvals, and compliance outcomes.
 3. Framework and mapping (README.md)

-The control intent and service management alignment for reviews, audits, and handover.
+The control intent and service management alignment for reviews, audits and handover.

 ## 🛠️ How to Use
 1. Use the checklist during onboarding and configuration work.